shenmengyuan/Yun-Gui_plateau_lake/README.md

-# The analysis pipeline to metagenome of each lake samples at different trophic levels
+# The Analysis Pipeline to Metagenome of Planktonic Microbiota in Lakes at Different Trophic Levels

 > The pipeline is developed by  by Mengyuan Shen ([mengyuanshen@126.com](mailto:mengyuanshen@126.com)).
 For questions and comments, please contact mengyuan or submit an issue on github.